This project has been championed throughout by Maurice Houghton our vice chair.

 From the outset we wanted to involve local schools in the project, we proposed to provide timber and fasteners and ask the schools to assemble the boxes.
 Maurice contacted Nick Donnolley from St Michaels and Dave Goulden from Southlands.
 They were both happy to be involved.

 In early September 2014 Maurice secured the grant monies thanks to to Steve Holgate from Lancashire County Council.
-This was received mid October and the timber and a quantity of fasteners were purchased and stored at Yarrow Valley Country Park by John Bolton, Chorley Council’s Head Ranger.
+This was received mid October and the timber and a quantity of fasteners were purchased and delivered to schools for assembly by pupils.

-By mid 2015 we should have 60 completed boxes which will be fixed to trees in the Park by the Rangers and the Friends of Astley Park.
+A few months later the 60 completed boxes were fixed to trees in the Park by the Rangers and the Friends of Astley Park volunteers.